swdevlin/muse/README.md

 # Muse
 Muse is a [Discord](https://discord.com) bot for [Eclipse Phase](https://www.eclipsephase.com/) by [Posthuman Studios, LLC](https://posthumanstudios.com/).
 It was built to help new players with quick rules lookups.
-When invited to a Discord server, a user can type `muse topic` and muse will post what it knows about the topic.
+When invited to a Discord server, a user can type `/muse topic` and muse will post what it knows about the topic.

 You can invite Muse to your [Discord](https://discord.com) using the following link